Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 After doing testing on the board using the switches, we can view the output of our additions via the seven-segment display, this time in hexadecimal.
 This is shown in Figure 16.
 ![[lab12a-16bit_board_test_5AFE.jpg]]
 <div style="text-align: center">Figure 16: FPGA Board Testing of 16-bit CLA</div>
+Introducing the 64-bit CLA adder and opening it's elaborated design schematic, we can view it's overall hardware, as seen in Figure 17.

 ### Discussion/Analysis